IRS Rules for Supplemental Wages Withholding

 Supplemental wages can sometimes be taxed at a flat rate

 Supplemental wages are paid to an employee in addition to his regular wages.
-They include things like vacation pay, bonuses, overtime, moving expenses, sick pay, severance pay, taxable fringe benefits, and even commissions.
+They include things like vacation pay, bonuses, overtime pay, payments for nondeductible moving expenses, awards and prizes, back pay and retroactive pay increases, sick pay, severance pay, taxable fringe benefits, tips, and commissions.
+Other less common types of employee payments may be included in this list.

-That's the bright side of the equation.
-Everyone wants to receive those perks.
-But supplemental wages can be taxed differently than regular wages, and this can result in some taxpayers paying more.
+Supplemental wages can be taxed differently than regular wages, and this can result in some taxpayers paying more in income tax and FICA taxes (Social Security and Medicare).

 Two Methods of Calculation

+Paid in the same paycheck.
 When supplemental wages are paid in the same paycheck as regular pay, the income tax is calculated the same as regular pay.
-That's a good thing.
-But if supplemental wages are paid separately, they can be taxed at the IRS flat supplemental rate, and this rate is 22 percent as of 2018.

-You can check IRS Notice 1036 for more information on current supplemental withholding and supplemental withholding rates, but contrast that 22 percent to the 2018 tax brackets.
+Check IRS Notice 1036 for more information on current supplemental withholding and supplemental withholding rates, but contrast that 22 percent to the 2018 tax brackets.
 Regular income is not taxed at 22 percent until a single taxpayer earns $38,701.
-It's taxed at only 12 percent until this threshold, so it's possible that an employee who earns $38,700 could end up paying a rate on supplemental wages that's almost twice as high.
+It's taxed at only 12 percent until this threshold, so it's possible that an employee who earns $38,700 could end up paying a rate on supplemental wages that is almost twice as high as pay on regular wages.

 A Closer Look at the Rules